-Some of the advantages of Cryptowatch Desktop include:
+Some advantages of using Cryptowatch Desktop include:

-Watching a collection of markets with multi-chart layouts
+- Watching a collection of markets with multi-chart layouts

-Comparing markets across exchanges in a single window
+- Comparing markets across exchanges in a single window

-Building multi-exchange, asset-specific views
+- Building multi-exchange, asset-specific views

-Implementing tick charts into your analysis
+- Implementing spread charts into your analysis

-Include only the information you need — every view is 100% customizable
+- Include only the information you need — every view is 100% customizable

-The following actions can be done at any time using the top-bar of the application.
+Board Managementmenu in the top-bar of the application.
 Check out the Cryptowatch Desktop hotkeys Guide to see hotkeys for the following actions (and more):